temporalio/sdk-python/README.md

 This notably doesn't include any `date`, `time`, or `datetime` objects as they may not work across SDKs.

+Classes with generics may not have the generics properly resolved.
+The current implementation, similar to Pydantic, does not have generic type resolution.
+Users should use concrete types.

 For converting from JSON, the workflow/activity type hint is taken into account to convert to the proper type.
 Care has been taken to support all common typings including `Optional`, `Union`, all forms of iterables and mappings, `NewType`, etc in addition to the regular JSON values mentioned before.